bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

 ![Juice Shop Login SQL Injection success](juice-shop-login-sql-injection-success.png)

-Basically I am authenticated as the administator.
+Basically I am authenticated as the administrator.
 The SQL injection attack was a success.

 Now let's try to do the same in the version running in AWS with WAF protection.